thejackal360/Elena-Game-Engine/README.md

 in Pytorch.
 The copyrights for the fast-neural-style-pytorch implementation are retained by Rusty Mina.
 A full license note can be found in the `/static/ml/` directory.

+## Bubble Design and Style Crediting

+We modified a publicly available floating bubble [design](https://codepen.io/kirstenallen/pen/MWwPYYm) that is used extensively throughout the game.
+We also borrowed a code [snippet](https://www.arungudelli.com/tutorial/css/disable-text-selection-in-html-using-user-select-css-property/#:~:text=To%20disable%20text%20selection%20highlighting%20in%20Google%20Chrome%20browser%20using,select%20CSS%20property%20to%20none.) for getting rid of text selecting in the back button.
+The original authors retain all rights for these snippets.
+If you suspect that you have a copyright claim to any portion of the design, feel free to contact us to cite or remove your code.